egandavidpatrick-del/project-navigator/README.md

 - Reduce time spent locating engineering documentation and project assets
 - Bookmark and quickly access frequently used projects

-By consolidating project directory information into a unified catalogue system, the solution improves efficiency, strengthens knowledge retention, and supports faster access to the information required for engineering decision-making.
+By consolidating project directory information into a unified catalogue system, the solution improves efficiency, strengthens knowledge retention, and supports faster access to the information required for construction decision-making.

 ---